Collinformatics/COMET/README.md

 # Testing The Program:

-Processing DNA:

-- To test the program a trial dataset is available in the folder:
+To test the program a trial dataset is available in the "TemplateData" folder, this includes:

-      data/validation/
+- FASTQ files

+- Translated protein substrates, and AA counts

+- Substrates filtered for Q@R5

+- Figures from

 # Troubleshooting: